 How to apply for graduate admission in the Department of Languages, Linguistics, and Comparative Literature

 A student seeking admission into any graduate program in the Department of Languages, Linguistics, and Comparative Literature must have a bachelor's degree from an accredited institution, ideally in the proposed field.
-Applicants must have a minimum 3.0 grade point average (GPA) for the last 60 undergraduate hours completed.
-In addition, students must have two letters of recommendation; a two- to three-page typed, double-spaced autobiographical statement (written in English) indicating the nature of their preparation for graduate work and the reasons for seeking the M.A. in the proposed field; and a writing sample (ideally, a research paper) in the language of the proposed field.
-Prospective applicants for graduate work in Languages, Linguistics, and Comparative Literature are encouraged to schedule an interview (by phone for out-of-town/state candidates) with the department's director of graduate studies, Dr. Nancy Poulson (email@example.com / 561.297.3845).
-Applicants who fail to meet the GPA requirements, and/or who lack a strong background in proposed field, may be admitted on a conditional basis.
+Applicants must have a minimum 3.0 grade point average (GPA) for the last 60 undergraduate hours completed and/or a combined score of 1000 or higher on the verbal and analytical sections of the Graduate Record Exam (GRE).
+In addition, students must have two letters of recommendation; a two to three-page typed, double-spaced autobiographical statement (written in English) indicating the nature of their preparation for graduate work and the reasons for seeking the M.A. in the proposed field; and a writing sample (ideally, a research paper) in the language of the proposed field.
+Prospective applicants for graduate work in Languages, Linguistics, and Comparative Literature are encouraged to schedule an interview (by phone for out-of-town/state candidates) with the department's director of graduate studies, Dr. Michael Horswell (firstname.lastname@example.org / 561.297.3863).
+Applicants who fail to meet the GRE or GPA requirements, and/or who lack a strong background in proposed field, may be admitted on a conditional basis.

-Application Procedures for Graduate Studies in Languages, Linguistics and Comparative Literature
+Application Procedures for Graduate Studies in Languages and Linguistics

 In order to be admitted to the Graduate program in French, Linguistics, Spanish or Comparative Literature, you must file two applications.
 The first application must be delivered to the Office of Graduate Admissions and Studies; the second to the Department of Languages, Linguistics, and Comparative Literature.
 Here are step-by-step procedures to follow:

-Visit the website of the Office of Graduate Admissions and Studies at Florida Atlantic University, to download application forms and learn more details about graduate studies at their website.
-Candidates are particularly encouraged to read FAU’s “Quick Reference Guide for Graduate Admissions” before beginning the application procedure.
+- Visit the website of the Office of Graduate Admissions and Studies at Florida Atlantic University, to download application forms and learn more details about graduate studies at their website.

 Office of Graduate Admissions and Studies